EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 Note that each process will have its own private cache instance, which means no cross-process caching is possible.
-This obviously also means the local memory cache isn't particularly memory-efficient, so it's probably not a good choice for production environments.
-It's nice for development.
+This obviously also means the local memory cache isn\'t particularly memory-efficient, so it\'s probably not a good choice for production environments.
+It\'s nice for development.

 Dummy caching (for development)
 -------------------------------

-Finally, Django comes with a "dummy" cache that doesn't actually cache -- it just implements the cache interface without doing anything.
+Finally, Django comes with a "dummy" cache that doesn\'t actually cache -- it just implements the cache interface without doing anything.

-This is useful if you have a production site that uses heavy-duty caching in various places but a development/test environment where you don't want to cache and don't want to have to change your code to special-case the latter.
+This is useful if you have a production site that uses heavy-duty caching in various places but a development/test environment where you don\'t want to cache and don\'t want to have to change your code to special-case the latter.
 To activate dummy caching, set ``BACKEND <CACHES-BACKEND>`` like so::

     CACHES = {